AlexAndorra/pollsposition_website/README.md

 ## Who is it?

-This project and is maintained and spearheaded by Alexandre Andorra, with the brilliant help of Alexis Bergès.
+This project is maintained and spearheaded by [Alexandre Andorra](https://twitter.com/alex_andorra), with the brilliant help of Alexis Bergès.

 By day, I'm a Bayesian modeler at the <a href="https://www.pymc-labs.io/" target="_blank">PyMC Labs consultancy</a> and host the most popular podcast dedicated to Bayesian inference out there -- aka